Comandeer/rollup-lib-bundler/README.md

 In this case two source files will be bundled:
 * `src/index.js`:
 	* ESM output: `dist/package.mjs`,
-	* CJS output: `dist/package.cjs`,
 * `src/chunk.js`:
-	* ESM output: `dist/chunk.mjs`,
+	* ESM output: `dist/chunk.mjs`.
-	* CJS output: `dist/chunk.cjs`.

-Although Node.js supports several different syntaxes for subpath exports, this bundler supports only the form presented on the example above (so each subpath needs two properties – `require` for CJS bundle and `import` for ESM bundle).
+Although Node.js supports several different syntaxes for subpath exports, this bundler supports only the form presented on the example above (so each subpath an `import` property for ESM bundle).

 Each subpath is translated to appropriate file in `src` directory.
-Basically, `./` at the beginning is translated to `src/` and the name of the subpath is translated to `<subpath>.js` (e.g. `./chunk` → `src/chunk.js`).
+Basically, `./` at the beginning is translated to `src/` and the name of the subpath is translated to `<subpath>.<extension>` (e.g. `./chunk` → `src/chunk.js`).
 The only exception is the `.` subpath, which is translated to `src/index.js`.

 As of version 0.19.0 the bundler also automatically omits bundling bundles inside other bundles.
 If there were an import of the `src/chunk.js` file inside the `src/index.js` file in the above structure, then the `dist/package.(c|m)js` file would contain an import from `dist/chunk.(c|m)js` file instead of the content of the other bundle.